-This analysis includes eight outbreaks (7 Listeria and 1 Salmonella) that spanned multiple years and were not included in prior reports because the investigations had not been completed.
-Each of the outbreaks had a first illness onset date before 2019 and a last illness onset date during or after 2019.
-These outbreaks were solved in large part because whole-genome sequencing linked human and food isolates from multiple years.
+This analysis includes two Listeria outbreaks that spanned multiple years and were not included in prior reports because the investigations had not been completed.
+Each of the outbreaks had a first illness onset date before 2020 and a last illness onset date during or after 2020.
+These outbreaks were solved in large part because whole-genome sequencing (WGS) was used to link human and food isolates from multiple years.